 Managing your home means more than just making sure the laundry gets done and the kids stay fed.
 You want to keep uninvited guests out of your home, including mold and bugs.
 Unfortunately, if you’ve never seen what a bug infestation looks like, or if you’ve never had a close encounter with mold, it can be difficult to tell the two conditions apart.
 The longer you let these conditions sit, the less comfortable your home may become.

-Luckily, the professional contractors in your area can help you take the steps you need to make your home less hospitable to both mold and bugs.
+Luckily, the professionals in your area can help you take the steps you need to make your home less hospitable to both mold and bugs.
 At the same time, they can give you the tools to distinguish between the two conditions in the future.

 Few homeowners are fond of bugs.
 Most of these creepy crawlers can make their way into your home at some point or another.
 There’s a difference between dealing with the occasional spider and dealing with insects that are actively destroying your home, though.
-When it comes to your house’s overall structural integrity, you’ll want to keep a wary eye out for:
+When it comes to your house’s overall structural integrity, you’ll want to keep a wary eye out for carpenter ants, camelback crickets, cockroaches, and termites.

 If you notice a cluster of unusual black dots near your ceiling, wall, or floor, you may have an infestation on your hands.